-E. Y. Berry Library-Learning Center contains a special collection of books, periodicals, maps, audio recordings, video recordings, and archival materials known as the Leland D. Case Library for Western Historical Studies.
+The Leland D. Case Library for Western Historical Studies is a special collection of books, periodicals, maps, audio recordings, video recordings, and archival materials.
 Case Library specializes in the history and culture of the Black Hills Region, and of South Dakota, the northern Great Plains, and the West more generally.
 Holdings relate to topics including Native American studies, frontier military history, pioneer history, the Black Hills National Forest, local area clubs & organizations, and late 19th century and early 20th century area photography.

-Items in Case Library must be used in the Reading Room (room 201) and are available to students, faculty, and staff, as well as the general public.
+Items in Case Library must be used in the Jacket Legacy Room during the Library Renovation and are available to students, faculty, and staff, as well as the general public.

 Published materials in Case Library can be found by searching the library catalog.
 To browse or search archival collections, visit our Archival Finding Aids page.
 Materials from selected collections have been digitized and are available through the Digital Library of South Dakota.